refatjany2k12/license-plate-detection/README.md

 # license-plate-detection
-This code is for detecting license plate in Bangla
+This code is for detecting license plate in Bangla.
+I hope It will work properly.